vmilitaru/Mentorship-Diary-server/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the server in the development mode.

 ### `npm createTable`